 She could imagine to work as a historian or archivist, because it would grant her access to the impressive library, which she only knows from stories.
 If she wouldn't be accepted among the scholars, she could resort to her skills as tailor and weaver to get books, maps and scriptures, which she then could study on her own.

-Besides, in the Siari City she would have contact with people of other folks and could exchange views with them on believes and culture.
+Besides, in Rih she would have contact with people of other folks and could exchange views with them on believes and culture.

 As Elora's constant companion he is used to humans since many years, with their world and their customs, and even his own nature matched them a little.